JeffreyBenjaminBrown/hode/docs/ui.md

 I prefer to write it in another application, then copy and paste it into Hode.

+## Note: Hode does not back up your data.

+If you ask Hode to overwrite a big beautiful graph with a tiny stupid one, Hode will obey.

+I suggest using version control software to back up your data.
+Hode uses a simple,
+human-readable format for saving to and reading from disk.
+This means it works well with Git, or anything like it.
+Each expression corresponds to a unique file, making the diffs between versions of your data readable.

 # To start the UI

 Call `stack run` from the command line,